 Others types of testosterone booster decrease the rate at which testosterone is broken down.
 The body is constantly making testosterone and then breaking it down.
 Reducing the rate of metabolism can lead to higher levels of this hormone in the bloodstream and other tissues.

 Regardless of the mechanism, the result is the same: higher levels of your own natural testosterone in the bloodstream.
-Many men take natural testosterone boosters as a safe alternative to actual testosterone supplementation.
+Many men in Canada take natural testosterone boosters as a safe alternative to actual testosterone supplementation.

 Physical Side Effects of Testosterone Boosters